StarRocks/starrocks/docs/en/quick_start/example.md

 ### Load the NYC Crash data for 2014 and 2015

 Generally you will load data using a tool like ?????.
-Since this is a tutorial to get started with StarRocks we are using cURL and the built-in stream load mechanism.
-Stream load and cURL are popular when loading files from the local filesystem.
+Since this is a tutorial to get started with StarRocks we are using curl and the built-in stream load mechanism.
+Stream load and curl are popular when loading files from the local filesystem.

 :::tip
-Open a new shell as these cURL commands are run at the operating system prompt, not in the `mysql` client.
+Open a new shell as these curl commands are run at the operating system prompt, not in the `mysql` client.
 The commands refer to the datasets that you downloaded, so run them from the directory where you downloaded the files.

 You will be prompted for a password.
 You probably have not assigned a password to the MySQL `root` user, so just hit enter.
 :::

-Run the command and then read about the options.
+The `curl` commands look complex, but they are explained in detail at the end of the tutorial.
+For now we recommend running the commands and running some SQL to analyze the data, and then reading about the data loading details at the end.

 ```bash
 curl --location-trusted -u root             \